PrestaShop/prestashop.github.io/news/_posts/releases/2021-08-18-prestashop-1-7-7-7-maintenance-release.md

 ## Critical fixes

-Two critical bugs have been fixed in 1.7.7.7:
+Once critical bug has been fixed in 1.7.7.7:

 - [FO - Using a limited cart rule crashes checkout at shipping step if the database prefix is not ps_ #25617](https://github.com/PrestaShop/PrestaShop/issues/25617)